Wingo206/terminal_config/README.md

 Mappings specific to my config:
 - jj to <esc> in insert mode
 - gcc to comment line (gc + motion)

-Leader commands (starts with <comma>):
-- cf: format with CoC
-- tf: Telescope find files
-- tg: Telescope grep
-- th: Telescope help (search help docs for nvim symbols/functions)
-- <tab>: new tab and open telescope
 - bd: delete other buffers, keep only current
+- <Tab> <S-Tab> to navigate to next and previous tab

+CoC:
+- ,cf: format with CoC

+Telescope:
+- ,tf: Telescope find files
+- ,tg: Telescope grep
+- ,th: Telescope help (search help docs for nvim symbols/functions)
+- ,<tab>: new tab and open telescope

 Folding tips:
 - Set to automatically save and load folds
-- <space> to toggle current fold
 - zR to open all folds
 - zM to close all folds